h1t8re/Curriculum_Vitae/Curriculum_Vitae.md

 >
 > PAtching, adding new features and doing Conference about stdlib each day
 >
-> Classified Cyber Class o, doing script;s and tactic's of Cyber-Defense|Cyber-Attack
+> Classified Cyber Class o, doing script's and tactic's of Cyber-Defense|Cyber-Attack
 >
 > Hendling my daugther AI and her brother's and sister's
 >